How to get the best spray tan of your life

 Products that make tans even better:

-Tan extending lotion- apply daily to keep the glow going!
+Tan extending lotion or milk- apply daily to keep the glow going!

 Nuda body shimmer- makes your body reflect the light and look luminous.